AppsComTr/Spaceship/README.md

 ## Development with Spaceship

-As can be seen in the feature screen, developers should only focus on developing their own game logic.
+As it can be seen in the features section, developers should only focus on developing their own game logic.
 Spaceship handles all other things for them.
 Spaceship allows defining multiple games on a single server.

 First of all, Spaceship supports 3 types of games.
 These are; real time, active turn-based and passive turn-based.